What is Cryptocurrency in Simple Words

 Cryptography is a technology that keeps information safe and hidden from the attackers.Cryptocurrency uses blockchain technology which is decentralized, secure and spread across many computers, that manage and record the transactions of cryptocurrencies.

-Blockchain is a decentralized and distributed databases system. it is a new way to share data and make transactions more secure, transparent and cheaper than before.So now you know that cryptocurrency is a new form of digital money.
+Blockchain is a decentralized and distributed databases system. it is a new way to share data and make transactions more secure, transparent and cheaper than before.So now you know what is cryptocurrency, it is a new form of digital money.
 It uses cryptography and blockchain technology. but you might still have this question in mind that what exactly is money?
 So let's briefly discuss about it.

 What is Money?Before the existence of money, there was system of exchange called Barter System.